• Recipe Index

 • Cover with a lid and place in the freezer for a few hours, or preferably overnight, until frozen.

-• If you don’t have a lid for your container, cover with tin-foil and then wrap in a layer of plastic wrap.
+• If you don't have a lid for your container, cover it with tin foil and then wrap it in a layer of plastic wrap.
 Alternatively, place the dish in a large plastic bag before freezing.

-• Top tip – an old plastic ice cream container would be ideal to use.
+• Top tip - an old plastic ice cream container would be ideal.

 A bowl of raspberry ripple ice cream next to the a dish of frozen ice cream.